awillats/clinc/publish/gen/html.md

 SUB SECTION: Predicting correlation structure (theory)

-A linear-Gaussian circuit can be described by 1) the variance of the gaussian private (independent) noise at each node, and 2) the weight of the linear relationships between each pair of connected nodes.
+A linear Gaussian circuit can be described by 1) the variance of the gaussian private (independent) noise at each node, and 2) the weight of the linear relationships between each pair of connected nodes.
 Let [\\(s
 \\in \\mathbb{R}\^p\\)]{.math .inline} denote the variance of each of